 Biographical Sketches must be provided for the Postdoctoral Fellow and the Mentor.
-Biographical Sketches for each should not exceed two pages.
+Each Biographical Sketch should not exceed two pages.
 An NIH-style Biographical Sketch format is acceptable.
-See Appendix C for more information.
+See Appendix C, c.5 for more information.

-c) Resource Facilities and Equipment
+c) Facilities and Equipment

-See Appendix C for more information.
+See Appendix C, c.6 for more information.